 The PCEP team accepted a re-baselined schedule from Stadler for the completion of the EMU order.
 Stadler's re-baselined schedule was converted into P6 format and has been incorporated into the Integrated Project Schedule (IPS).
 The JPB continued its soft start of revenue operations in September 2024, leading up to its grand opening on Saturday, September 21, 2024.
 Fully electrified revenue service on a new fall schedule is conducted using fourteen (14) trainsets plus one trainset in reserve.
-The 15th and 16th trainsets arrived on September 21, 2024.
-Trainset 17 is schedule to arrive on October 26, 2024, and following its acceptance it will provide a second spare.
+The 15th and 16th trainsets arrived on September 21, 2024, and were prepared for service and burned-in prior to the grand opening on September 21, 2024.
+Trainset 17 did not arrive as scheduled on October 26, 2024, and is now expected to ship from Stadler on November 24, 2024.
+Following its acceptance and burn-in, it will join the fleet and provide a second spare.
 The final two (2) trainsets in the initial and first option orders will be delivered in late-February or early March 2025.
 TS-311 was damaged and has been returned to the factory for repairs and will not be available until approximately September 2025.

 The JPB issued a change order for the installation of Broadband Wi-Fi equipment on the new EMUs.
 Part of the fleet is having the equipment installed by Stadler in Salt Lake City prior to shipment to JPB.
-The remaining units, including those already received by the JPB, are being modified at the CEMOF prior to being placed into revenue service.
+The remaining units, including those already received by the JPB, were are being modified at the CEMOF prior to being placed into revenue service.
 All the EMUs being placed in revenue service have fully operational Wi-Fi.
+Caltrain reports that the Wi-Fi is experiencing some gaps in coverage at various points along the 51-mile alignment and two (2) new antennas have been installed to address this problem.